-In addition to their unique plumage, Silkies are also characterized by their calm and docile nature.
-They make excellent pets and are known for being particularly good with children.
+In addition to their unique plumage, Silkies are also calm and docile nature.
+They make excellent pets and are known for being particularly good with kids.

 Overall, Silkies make great companions and are loved by chicken enthusiasts for their sweet dispositions and unusual appearance.

 Silkie Chicken Eggs: Do Silkie Chickens Lay Eggs?

 One of the most common questions about Silkies is whether they lay eggs.
 The answer is yes!
 Silkies are good egg-layers, and their eggs are large relative to their body size.

 In fact, Silkie hens are often used as brooders, or mother hens, for other chicken breeds.